Ademola-coding/Math-Magicians/README.md

 # Math-magicians

 > Description

-"This is a website for all fans of mathematics.
+This is a website for all fans of mathematics.
 It is a Single Page App (SPA) that allows users to:

-Make simple calculations.
+- Make simple calculations.
-Read a random math-related quote.
+- Read a random math-related quote.
 ## Built With

 - Major languages: javaScript